ziglang/universal-headers/README.md

  * Not associated with any particular implementation:
    - wasm-wasi-musl
    - wasm-freestanding-musl
+ * FreeBSD
+ * NetBSD
+ * DragonFlyBSD
+ * OpenBSD
+ * Fuchsia
+ * Haiku
+ * Freestanding

 ## License

 This project is MIT (Expat) licensed.
-It contains derived work from various other licenses:
+It will contained derived work from various other licenses:

  * Public Domain
  * APSL